 University of Chicago

-Largest college campus in the United States might not make Berry College a “hidden” treasure, but the outing and academic programs make the 26,400 acre campus, located in luscious Rome, Georgia, a veritable box-full of treasures.
-Designated trails include over 15 miles of horseback riding, and over 40 miles of mountain biking and hiking.
-The cross country team makes fantastic use of the large campus with 5K, 6K, 8K, and 2 mile courses maps.
-Berry’s equestrian center is 164 delineated acres, home to about 60 horses and contains 64 stalls, 5 buildings, and outdoor and indoor arenas.
-For hunters, several times a year there are scheduled archery and firearm deer hunts to cull the over population of white-tailed deer.
+The largest college campus in the United States might not make Berry College a “hidden” treasure, but the outing and academic programs make the 26,400-acre campus, located in luscious Rome, Georgia, a veritable box-full of treasures.
+Designated trails include over 15 miles of horseback riding and over 40 miles of mountain biking and hiking.
+The cross country team makes fantastic use of the large campus with 5K, 6K, 8K, and 2-mile course maps.
+Berry’s equestrian center is 164 delineated acres, home to about 60 horses, and contains 64 stalls, 5 buildings, and outdoor and indoor arenas.
+For hunters, several times a year there are scheduled archery and firearm deer hunts to cull the overpopulation of white-tailed deer.
 Classes in environmental and animal sciences, biology, chemistry, and geology conduct many current and on-going research projects across the heavily forested grounds with studies written regularly by students of the university.
 Only about 2,100 undergraduate students are enrolled at Berry per year, making it a close-knit community with an abundance of recreational, educational, and breathing space.

 University of Arizona